Post authored by Donna Kastner, Founder of Retirepreneur

 Booking keynote speakers is a high-impact event decision that’s loaded with risk.

-Hire a superstar and attendees will be raving for months to come.
+Hire superstars or famous athlete appearances and attendees will be raving for months to come.
 Hire a dud and some may never come back.

 Over the past few months, I’ve been conducting my own informal best-keynoter poll, reaching out to dozens of fellow event organizers to get their nominations.